ShogunPanda/cronometro/README.md

 - `iterations`: The number of iterations to run for each test.
 Must be a positive number.
 The default is `10000`.
 - `errorThreshold`: If active, it stops the test run before the desider number of iterations if the standard error is below the provided value and at least 10% of the iterations have been run.
 Must be a number between `0` (which disables this option) and `100`.
 The default is `1`.
+- `warmup`: Run the suite twice, the first time without collecting results.
+The default is `true`.
 - `print`: If print results on the console in a pretty tabular way.
 The default is `true`.
 It can be a boolean or a printing options object.
 The supported printing options are:
   - `colors`: If use colors.
 Default is `true`.
   - `compare`: If compare tests in the output.
 Default is `false`.